Could a vaginal fluid test spot ovarian cancer earlier?

 Summary

 This study looked at whether fluid collected from behind the vagina (culdocentesis) can help diagnose ovarian cancer.
-Researchers measured tumor markers CA-125 and HE4 in the fluid of 52 women scheduled for ovarian surgery.
-They also checked urine for estrogen ratios.
-The goal was to see if this simple, low-risk procedure could become a new diagnostic tool for ovarian cancer.
+Researchers measured tumor markers CA-125 and HE4 in the fluid of 52 women scheduled for surgery.
+They also checked a urine sample for estrogen ratios.
+The goal was to see if these markers match the final diagnosis, possibly leading to a simpler, low-risk diagnostic tool.

 Disclaimer